-- Writing to the ADC_CONFIG register (except for selecting shutdown mode); or - Reading the DIAG_ALRT Register
+- Writing to the ADC CONFIG register (except for selecting shutdown mode); or - Reading the DIAG_ALRT Register

-While the INA229 device is used in either one of the conversion modes, a dedicated digital engine is calculating the current, power, charge and energy values in the background as described in Section 7.3.2.
-In triggered mode, the accumulation registers (ENERGY and CHARGE) are invalid, as the device does not keep track of elapsed time.
-For applications that need critical measurements in regards to accumulation of time for energy and charge measurements, the device must be configured to use continuous conversion mode, as the accumulated results are continuously updated and can provide true system representation of charge and energy consumption in a system.
+While the INA239 device is used in either one of the conversion modes, a dedicated digital engine is calculating the current and power values in the background as described in Section 7.3.2.
 All of the calculations are performed in the background and do not contribute to conversion time.

-For applications that must synchronize with other components in the system, the INA229 conversion can be delayed by programming the CONVDLY bits in CONFIG register in the range between 0 (no delay) and 510 ms. The resolution in programming the conversion delay is 2 ms. The conversion delay is set to 0 by default.
+For applications that must synchronize with other components in the system, the INA239 conversion can be delayed by programming the CONVDLY bits in CONFIG register in the range between 0 (no delay) and 510 ms. The resolution in programming the conversion delay is 2 ms. The conversion delay is set to 0 by default.
 Conversion delay can assist in measurement synchronization when multiple external devices are used for voltage or current monitoring purposes.
 In applications where an time aligned voltage and current measurements are needed, two devices can be used with the current measurement delayed such that the external voltage and current measurements will occur at approximately the same time.
 Keep in mind that even though the internal time base for the ADC is precise, synchronization will be lost over time due to internal and external time base mismatch.